markuz449/COSC349-Assignment-1/README.md

 Nugget Watch is deployed over three virtual machines.
 Each virtual machine runs `ubuntu/bionic64`, which is downloaded once on the first build - subsequent builds use the same box file.
 Each webserver then downloads, compiles, and installs it's own required software, all of which is open source.

 `webserver` is the virtual machine responisble for serving webpages.
 This virtual machine runs Apache to display our web pages that are written in PHP and the Phalcon framework. `webserver` installs apache; php and useful libraries such as imagick for initial image checks; Phalcon, an PHP framework as a C-extension; and Composer, a PHP library manager.
+This server is preconfigured to interact with `dbserver` and is able to read and write reviews, chains, pricing, messages, etc.

 `dbserver` runs the database using MySQL.
 On initialisation this executes `installs/nugget.sql`.
+This server communicates with `webserver` to display Nugget Watch data.

 `imgsever` is responsible for compressing and resizing images.
 This virtual machine uses ImageMagick for resizing and cron for scheduling.
 This server can be developed further to move and resize images for a more responsive web design, and to move original full size files to longer term storage instead of deleting originals.
+This server works on images within `www/app/temp/` and `www/public/img/` and saves the webserver from performing these expensive operations.